cameronneylon/replication_report_Arrizabalaga_2020/README.md

-# Replication and Review Report for Arrizabalagae et al (2020)
+# Replication and Review Report for Arrizabalaga et al (2020)

 A repository for a notebook attempting to replicate Arrizabalaga et al (2020) as part of the reviewing process.